 When I was thinking about visiting Malaysia after my Bali trip, everyone told me to not go to the country that only has Penang and Kuala Lumpur.
 They said maybe you can see a few orangutans while traveling in Malaysia, but what else?

 In the one-month I stayed in Malaysia, I not only traveled to Penang and Kuala Lumpur but I fell in love with the country.

-I wanted to write these reasons to visit Malaysia since the day I came back to tell those friends that they were wrong and to urge the rest to explore Malaysia.
-Of course, I did have wild encounters with orangutans in Sabah, but there are many more riskfree things to do and interesting places to visit in Malaysia.
+I wanted to write these reasons to visit Malaysia since the day I came back to tell those friends they were wrong and to urge the rest to explore Malaysia.
+Of course, I did have wild encounters with orangutans around Kinabatangan river in Sabah, but there are many more things to do and interesting places to visit in Malaysia.

 I flew to Malaysia from Bali and landed in Kuala Lumpur(KL).
 After exploring Bali’s rice and fish villages for a month, Kuala Lumpur’s bustle almost threw me off the ground.

 Why were there so many people suddenly?
 Why was everyone so busy?

 I felt almost insecure.
 But I was just transitioning from rice fields to metropolitans.

 I stayed in the KL Chinatown as a blogger’s article about the best places to stay in KL suggested that the foodies should stay near China town.
 I obliged.

 Why wouldn’t I?
 Chinatown in all the Southeast Asian countries leaves me speechless, mostly.
 Those few days of sinful indulgence in the KL Chinatown food left me wanting for more, and thus began my month-long, hungry, endeavor in Malaysia, a country where culture, food, and nature thrives at every corner.